 3. Prepare your home and take classes

-There are many things you will need to do in your home such as complete a health and fire inspection, get a fire extinguisher, and lock up medication.
+There are many things you will need to do in your homes such as complete a health and fire inspection, get a fire extinguisher, and lock up medication.
 As you are preparing your home and filling out the paperwork, you will also need to take classes in preparation for fostering and adopting.
 This will help you be prepared for the kinds of behaviors and trauma that you will encounter in your home.
 Some of the classes will involve some basic information about the children in foster care, CPR, and medication.
 I am truly grateful we had access to amazing classes through our agency (CK Family Services) because it was through our classes that we learned what our future children would need from us as their parents and how we could provide healing in our home.

 4. Complete a home study

 After you have completed all the paperwork, finished the classes, and prepared your home, you will need to complete a home study.
 This generally involves a contracted home study writer coming to your home and interviewing all members of your family.
 The home study writer will interview you about your childhood, health, family life, and work to find out more about your home life.
-They are gathering information in order to paint an accurate picture of your family.
+They are gathering information to paint an accurate picture of your family.

 When choosing to foster to adopt, almost nothing will go according to plan.
 We have found this to be true in our adoption journey.
 When we started the process to become licensed foster parents, we checked the boxes for “foster” and “foster to adopt,” but our true desire was to become foster parents, serving any child who came to us for as long as he or she needed a home.
-We went into it thinking that we would be willing to adopt, if that were an option, but we thought that we would only be able to adopt after at least 12 to 18 months.
+We went into it thinking that we would be willing to adopt if that were an option, but we thought that we would only be able to adopt after at least 12 to 18 months.
 Honestly, we didn’t even really prepare our hearts for adoption because we were too busy preparing our hearts for foster care.
 But you can never be “prepared” enough for the beauty that will enter your home when you choose to do foster care.
 We thought we were signing up to be foster parents; we ended up adopting two beautiful children.
 We prepared our hearts to say goodbye, but we ended up becoming a forever family.
 We arranged the two rooms in our house for two precious children to stay—whether it was for three months, three years, or forever.
-However, there are many people who become foster parents because they want to adopt and don’t get the opportunity to adopt for many years.
+However, many people become foster parents because they want to adopt and don’t get the opportunity to adopt for many years.
 As a foster and adoptive parent, you can never be sure of the outcome, but you can be present with the children in your care.

 Being a foster and adoptive parent has been the best, most challenging, most rewarding, hardest experience I have ever had.
 Foster care will take you on the wildest adventure of your life and will open your eyes and heart to a different world.
 It will increase your compassion and awareness of brokenness, but it will also introduce you to little souls who will point to the sky and say “Look!
 It’s stars!” or tell you that you’re beautiful.
 Foster care will bring children into your life that will change your life and will change you.
 Whether or not you adopt them, you will play an integral role in the story of their lives, and they will play an integral role in the story of yours.
-What small step will you take today to get closer to becoming a foster parent (and maybe even adoptive parent)?
+What small step will you take today to get closer to becoming a foster parent (and maybe even an adoptive parent)?